llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 ## Wrap up

 In this lesson, we covered shaping in Axom, focusing on the `InOutOctree` and `Winding Number` containment tests.
 We defined mesh metadata (orders, quadrature, sampling method) and created high-order MFEM meshes.
 We used background materials, replacement rules, and produced matset-aware outputs suitable for MIR in VisIt.
 We demonstrated the workflow with several examples.
-Although we didn't focus on it, everything transparently works with MPI, and much of the workflow is GPU ready (or work is planned to port it).
+Although we didn't focus on it, everything transparently works with MPI, and much of the workflow is GPU-ready (or work is planned to port it).

 ## Technologies Used